2 The technology

 2.3

 Sunitinib is administered orally.
 The recommended dosage is 50 mg once daily, for 4 consecutive weeks, followed by a 2-week rest period (that is, a complete treatment cycle of 6 weeks).
 The dose may be adjusted in steps of 12.5 mg according to tolerability (within the dose range 25 to 75 mg).
-The price for a pack of 50-mg capsules (28 per pack) is £3,138.80 (excluding VAT; BNF edition 56).
-The manufacturer of sunitinib has agreed a patient access scheme with the Department of Health for GIST, in which the first treatment cycle of sunitinib is free to the NHS.
-The Department of Health considered that this patient access scheme does not constitute an excessive administrative burden on the NHS.
+The price for a 28-capsule pack of 50‑mg capsules is £2,730.76 (excluding VAT; Pfizer).
+This updated list price was confirmed by the manufacturer in September 2025 and replaces the previously agreed patient access scheme for sunitinib.
 Costs of subsequent treatment cycles may vary in different settings because of negotiated procurement discounts.